mgenovski/mgenovski/README.md

 ### 👋 Hi there, I'm Mihail 🤖

-**I'm a Software Developer based in Sofia, Bulgaria 🇧🇬**
+**I'm a Software Developer based in Sofia, Bulgaria 🇧🇬** I have 15+ years of interest in web development looking to start a professional career.
 \
 My latest stack:
 <span>